All Episodes

 And we'll get to it.

-First, of course, as you know, uh Harry Potter Mania reaching a near peak here.
+First, of course, as you know, Harry Potter Mania reaching a near peak here.

-Uh the uh Asia bookstores will have the book, I guess, first, uh midnight uh Asia time tonight, and then it will go across the globe.
+The Asia bookstores will have the book, I guess, first, midnight Asia time tonight, and then it will go across the globe.

-Uh a remarkable this is a remarkable story.
+A remarkable ⁇ this is a remarkable story.

 I'm sure you know it, but let me just summarize it again.

 The author here, J.K.
-Rowling, an unemployed single mother without a publisher or an agent just thirteen years ago.
+Rowling, an unemployed single mother without a publisher or an agent just 13 years ago.

-She is now the world's first billionaire writer.
+She is now the world's first billionaire writer after six novels.

 Six.

-The Hollywood movies, just the movies alone, have uh netted uh uh uh in the neighborhood of four billion dollars.
+The Hollywood movies, just the movies alone have netted in the neighborhood of $4 billion, just the movies alone.

-The books have sold 325 million copies before today.
+The books have sold 325 million copies before today, 325 million copies.

 J.K.
-Rowling uh reacting angrily to the New York Times review that came out yesterday on the seventh and last book, the Harry Potter series, uh Harry Potter and the Deathly Hollows.
+Rowling reacting angrily to the New York Times review that came out yesterday on the seventh and last book, the Harry Potter series, Harry Potter and the Deathly Hollows.

-I am staggered, she wrote, that some American newspapers have decided to publish purported spoilers in the form of reviews in complete disregard of the wishes of literally millions of readers, as particularly children.
+She was, she says, I'll just quote her, I am staggered, she wrote, that some American newspapers have decided to publish purported spoilers in the form of reviews in complete disregard of the wishes of literally millions of readers, particularly children.

-Um I uh wanted to find out what what she was upset about, uh went back to the review, and uh didn't see much there.
+I went back to the review and didn't see much there.

-In fact, they were very complimentary about the book and very guarded about what happens in it, including the uh, you know, the ending.
+In fact, they were very complimentary about the book and very guarded about what happens in it, including the ending.

 This is like the Sopranos.

-What's what's gonna be the final uh installment here?
+What's going to be the final installment here?

-In fact, uh, the New York Times book editor, Rick Lyman defended the decision of the New York Times to run a review uh before publication of the book.
+In fact, the New York Times book editor Rick Lyman defended the decision of the New York Times to run a review before publication of the book.

-Uh it struck me at that moment, ladies and gentlemen, that the New York Times was more careful about the secrets of J.K.
-Rowling and uh Harry Potter than they have been about the secrets of national security affecting the lives of our troops.
+It struck me at that moment, ladies and gentlemen, that the New York Times was more careful about the secrets of J.K.
+Rowling and Harry Potter than they have been about the secrets of national security affecting the lives of our troops.

-They apologized in effect to J.K.
-Rowling for praising her book and censoring themselves from giving away the ending, this from the same paper, the same newspaper that published national security secrets throughout the Iraq War endangering the lives of our troops without an apology to date.
+This from the same paper, the same newspaper that published national security secrets throughout the Iraq War, endangering the lives of our troops without an apology to date.

-The Dow Industrial Index is generally speaking a six to nine month uh uh indicator of what's going to happen six to nine months from now in terms of the economy.
+The Dow Industrial Index is, generally speaking, a six to nine-month indicator of what's going to happen six to nine months from now in terms of the economy.

 It is a bet on the future health, the future growth, the future wealth generation of our economy.

-The tax cut-induced boom that the United States is now experiencing has uh uh not hit its peak according to the Dow, according to the stock markets.
+The tax cut-induced boom that the United States is now experiencing has not hit its peak, according to the Dow, according to the stock markets.

-We have not yet, despite war, despite oil prices spiking, despite everything else we've been in the, you know, dealing with this boom rolls and its momentum is actually gaining speed despite what you might hear again in the drive-by's that this is the worst uh economy uh we've ever seen.
+We have not yet, despite war, despite oil prices spiking, despite everything else we've been dealing with, this boom rolls and its momentum is actually gaining speed, despite what you might hear again in the drive-bys that this is the worst economy we've ever seen.

 And I just don't know how Congress gets away with this.

-It's about the same as it was since uh the start of this year.
+According to Zogby, Bush job approval, about 34%, it's about the same as it was since the start of this year.

 Although he's not as low as Harry Truman when he went out of office in the Korean War situation.

-But uh at 34 percent is not very high either until you start looking at Congress at 14%.
+But at 34%, it's not very high either until you start looking at Congress at 14%.

-Oh, and uh interesting news on the cultural front.
+Oh, and interesting news on the cultural front.

-Before I get to the war news, um you have I don't know whether this has happened all over all over the country, but here in San Diego, we've been peppered with ads for sicko, the Mike Moore, uh Michael Moore documentary about uh health care and how good it is in Cuba.
+Before I get to the war news, you have, I don't know whether this has happened all over the country, but here in San Diego, we've been peppered with ads for SICCO, the Michael Moore documentary about healthcare and how good it is in Cuba.

-But anyway, so Sicco uh trying to sell us on the fact that we ought to have a single payer government-run uh uh health care system.
+But anyway, so SICO trying to sell us on the fact that we ought to have a single-payer government-run health care system.

 I mean, just stepping back for a moment, how do you sell giving your health, the future of your health, to a government after the way that same government handled Katrina?